GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 * **Interaction analytics**: such as [goal funnels](https://support.google.com/analytics/answer/6180923?hl=en) (where do users abandon your sign-in or sign-in flow?) and [events](https://developers.google.com/analytics/devguides/collection/gtagjs/events) (what actions do users take when interacting with your forms?)
 * **Website performance**: [user-centric metrics](/user-centric-performance-metrics) to understand the real experience of your users (are your sign-up and sign-in forms slow for some reason and, if so, what is the cause?).

-You may also want to consider implementing A/B testing in order to try out different approaches to sign-up and sign-in, and staged rollouts to 'test the water' before releasing changes to all your users.
+You may also want to consider implementing A/B testing in order to try out different approaches to sign-up and sign-in, and staged rollouts to validate the changes on a subset of users before releasing changes to all users.

 ## …and finally

 Some general guidelines to help reduce sign-in form abandonment:

-* Don't make users hunt for sign-in.
-It's surprising how many sites get this wrong!
-Put a link to the sign-in form at the top of the page, using well-understood wording such as **Sign In**, **Create Account** or **Register**.
+* Don't make users hunt for sign-in!
+Put a link to the sign-in form at the top of the page, using well-understood wording such as "Sign In", "Create Account" or "Register".
 * Keep it focused!
 Sign-up forms are not the place to distract people with offers and other site features.
 * Minimize sign-up complexity.
 Collect other user data (such as addresses or credit card details) only when users see a clear benefit from providing that data.
 * Before users start on your sign-up form, make it clear what the value proposition is.
 How do they benefit from signing in?
 Give users concrete incentives to complete sign-up.
-* If possible allow users to identify themselves with a mobile phone number instead of an email address.
+* If possible allow users to identify themselves with a mobile phone number instead of an email address, since some users may not use email.
 * Make it easy for users to reset their password, and make the **Forgot your password?** link obvious.
 * Link to your Terms of Service and privacy policy documents: make it clear to users from the start how you safeguard their data.
-* Include the logo and name of your company or organization on your sign-up and sign-in pages, and make sure that visual styles match the rest of your site.
-This may sound obvious, but many sites present users with forms that don't feel like they belong to the same site as other content.
+* Include the logo and name of your company or organization on your signup and sign-in pages, and make sure that language, fonts and styles match the rest of your site.
+Some forms don't feel like they belong to the same site as other content, especially if they have a significantly different URL.

 [Something about (re)CAPTCHA?]